learnk8s/learnk8s.io/src/advancedKubectl/content.md

 POST /apis/apps/v1/namespaces/{namespace}/replicasets
 ~~~

 > You can find the API endpoints of all Kubernetes operations in the [API reference](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13) (including the [above endpoint](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13/#create-replicaset-v1-apps)).
-Note that to make a request, you need to prepend IP address or DNS name of the API server to the endpoint paths that are listed in the API reference.
+Note that to make a request, you need to prepend the base URL of the API server to the endpoint paths that are listed in the API reference.

 Consequently, what the above kubectl command actually does, is an HTTP POST request to the above API endpoint.
 The ReplicaSet definition (that you provided in the `replicaset.yaml` file) is passed in the body of the request.